jeanffc/tailwind-blog/README.md

 # 🎓 My Tailwind Blog

-This is a study project
+This is a study project with Tailwind

 ## 📌 Technologies